Ra'ana Liaquat Ali Khan Government College of Home Economics

-The Ra'ana Liaquat Ali Khan Government College of Home Economics (also known as RLAK CHE) (دانش کدہَ رعنا لیاقت علی خان برائے علومِ معاشیاتِ خانگی) is an all-girls college, established in 1952 in Karachi, province of Sindh, Pakistan.
+The Ra'ana Liaquat Ali Khan Government College of Home Economics (also known as RLAK CHE) (دانش کدہَ رعنا لیاقت علی خان برائے علومِ معاشیاتِ خانگی) is an all-girls college, established in 1952 in Karachi, Pakistan.
 RLAK-CHE is a professional-level college offering numerous highly specialized and technical courses in five different areas of Home Economics – i.e. Apparel & Textiles, Art & Design, Family & Human Development, Nutrition & Dietetics, Residential Management & Entrepreneurship; – including internships and research projects in the senior-most year of studies that are a compulsory requirement for every student graduating from the college.

 RLAK CHE also offers compulsory education in Language, Literature, History, Religion, Statistics and Computing to enhance and add to professional and transferable skills of young girl-students.

 History

 A landmark educational institution of Karachi— RLAK Govt.
 College of Home Economics has a proud history.
 The Government of Pakistan proposed the idea for the establishment of a college of home economics in Karachi as part of its first-ever six-year Development Plan of Education (1951–1957) shortly after Independence, realizing the necessity and importance of investing in the education of the young women of the country.

 In 2010, the Education Department of Government of Sindh decided to handover the administration of the already established college to Zindagi Trust Foundation run by singer/humanitarian Shehzad Roy which was contrary to the NGO's objective of upgrading and renovating colleges that are under-developed and lack basic administration capabilities.
 This move was met by severe opposition by the student body and staff members including teachers.
 It was followed by a series of protest by teachers and students on roads and led to the intervention of Governor Sindh Ishrat-Ul-Ibad who condemned the move by the Education Department.
 The Sindh Professors and Lecturers Association also condemned the handover and announced that it would initiate strikes throughout the province if the handover was not reversed.
-What made the issue so sensitive was the fact that it was a girls-only college that would come under the administration of an NGO who had no prior experience of running such a large institution as well as the fact that the college was already being efficiently run by administration whose members were alumni of the college itself and had teaching experience over there as well.
+What made the issue so sensitive was that it was a girls-only college that would come under the administration of an NGO who had no prior experience of running such a large institution as well as the fact that the college was already being efficiently run by administration whose members were alumni of the college itself and had teaching experience over there as well.
 At the time the college had recently been renovated by the government's works department during which all the departments including the administration block and so the need for external intervention was not felt.
 Moreover, the land value of the college made the issue even more controversial since the college land occupies an area of over 24 acres and lies in one of the most expensive localities of the city.